evamaxfield/gen-ml-langchain-exp/plan.md

     * Would a tool for this be useful?
     * Qualitative reviews of interview responses?
        * Possible things to change?

+* PROBLEM: "evaluation is only on two meetings / four summarizations" on eight people, basically no statistical power

 ## Timeline